vzahanych/view-guard-meta/docs/ARCHITECTURE.md

 ## How to Read This Document

-This document explains how the SaaS control plane, per-tenant KVM VMs (Private Cloud Nodes), and on-premise Edge Appliances work together to provide AI-powered video security without ever centralizing raw video or encryption keys.
+This document explains how the SaaS control plane, per-tenant User VMs (Private Cloud Nodes), and on-premise Edge Appliances work together to provide AI-powered video security without ever centralizing raw video or encryption keys.
 The architecture is organized into three distinct layers, each with clear responsibilities and privacy boundaries.
 All data flows preserve the core guarantee that raw video never leaves customer premises unencrypted.

+**PoC Note**: For the Proof of Concept, **no SaaS components are needed**.
+The PoC focuses on Edge Appliance ↔ User VM API communication, with User VM API running as a Docker Compose service and using MinIO (S3-compatible) for remote storage instead of Filecoin.
+Post-PoC, an S3-Filecoin bridge will be developed to migrate from MinIO to Filecoin.

 ## Table of Contents